 Beth's Graduation Photo

 We received the final diagnosis on Aug 10th, the day Beth passed away.
 The attending physician confirmed it was the amoeba, Naegleria fowleri, that caused the rapidly fatal disease of Primary Amoebic Meningoencephalitis.
 Like most physicians, I read about this disease in med school but knew very little about Naegleria fowleri or PAM.
 We made it our mission to carry on Beth's legacy by spreading awareness of the amoeba, Naegleria fowleri and PAM to other families and the medical community.
-We never want another family to know what is like to live without your child that has passed away from a preventable disease.
+We never want another family to know what it is like to live without your child.
 This disease is 98% fatal but 100% preventable.
 Beth had compassion and love for others and she loved helping other people any way she could.
 We want to continue her passion of helping others by bringing awareness of Naegleria fowleri, "The Brain Eating Amoeba" and the fatal disease it causes, Primary Amoebic Meningoencephalitis (PAM).
 It is our mission of, Beth Smiles Amoeba Awareness, to educate other families not only about the 98% fatality rate of Naegleria fowleri but more importantly about prevention of Primary Amoebic Meningoencephalitis.